Deploying an ILB App Service Environment

 IP Address: ILB Address (usually the subnet's range .11)

-So after creating the two records my zone looks like this:
+So after creating the three records my zone looks like this:

 Now the only thing we need to do is just wait for the ASE to be deployed